 - Make sure you have enough budget or can get extra budget to start a new platform like programmatic.
 Some vendors require spend minimums or contract lengths.
 Also, budget can determine data significance; so, can you get enough data out of your budget to make the campaign worthwhile.

-- If you are not currently looking at any sort of attribution and only looking at last touch or some sort of direct correlation, you may need to reconsider how you look at indirect value, as programmatic is usually a higher-funnel option that can help produce more results down the funnel, but does not always create instant value.
+- If you are not currently looking at any sort of full-funnel approach and only looking at last touch or some sort of direct correlation, you may need to reconsider how you look at indirect value, as programmatic is usually a higher-funnel option that can help produce more results down the funnel, but does not always create instant returns.

 - Having CRM data, persona insights, and other helpful data can help inform the system to build up better results.

-- If you have a lot of products that target different personas, programmatic can be used to drill down to micro-personas and target the exact customer type that matches with that product.
-Then, show hyper relevant ads based on the product and persona.
+- If you have a lot of products or need to target different specific personas, programmatic can be used to drill down to micro-personas and target the exact customer type that matches with that product.
+Then, show hyper-relevant ads based on the product and persona.

 If you are able to answer yes to one, some, or all of these questions, then naturally, Programmatic might be a great next step to test out.
 But, before you do, there are still some questions to be answered and guides to explore, that will help you navigate the world of programmatic.